 To your veterinarian, Birmingham Animal Hospital + Resort has both methods to microchip and read lost animal microchips.
-However, most veterinary clinics keep microchips on hand; so, it is likely that your pet can be implanted with a microchip the same day as your appointment with your usual veternarian.
+However, most veterinary clinics keep microchips on hand; so, it is likely that your pet can be implanted with a capsule the same day as your appointment with your usual veternarian.
 Sometimes local shelters or businesses will host a microchipping event, too.

 What should I do to “maintain” my pet’s microchip?